 In addition to caffeine’s addictive nature, the side effects associated with too much caffeine can make addiction recovery more difficult.

-Many of those who are recovering from drug and alcohol addiction struggle with issues that can be exacerbated by caffeine such as insomnia, fatigue, and anxiety.
+Many of those who are recovering from drug and alcohol addiction or withdrawal struggle with issues that can be exacerbated by caffeine such as insomnia, fatigue, and anxiety.

 Caffeine Consumption May Increase Risky Behavior

 For some, caffeine dependence may actually make them more at risk for relapse.

 While caffeine can improve mood, increase attention, and improve motor function, excessive amounts can actually cause difficulties with concentration and coherent thought.

 Those in the early of stages of recovery are still learning to shift their behavior through healthy practices, and too much caffeine may inhibit clear thinking, resulting in impulsivity and acting on old habits.

 Fortunately, coffee and other caffeinated beverages are not the only options for people looking for a morning pick-me-up.